simran2097/Netflix-Movie-Recommendation/README.md

 CustomerID,Rating,Date
 MovieIDs range from 1 to 17770 sequentially.
 CustomerIDs range from 1 to 2649429, with gaps.
 There are 480189 users.
 Ratings are on a five star (integral) scale from 1 to 5.
 Dates have the format YYYY-MM-DD.

+## Objectives:
+1.Predict the rating that a user would give to a movie that he has not yet rated.
+2.Minimize the difference between predicted and actual rating (RMSE and MAPE)

+## Constraints:
+1.Some form of interpretability.
+2.There is no low latency requirement as the recommended movies can be precomputed earlier.